-An application for a Wind Energy Siting and Facility Permit to establish a WECS Project shall comply with all the requirements identified in W.S. §§18-503 and shall include:
+An application for a Wind Energy Siting and Facility Permit to establish a WECS Project shall comply with all the requirements identified in W.S. §§18-5-503 and shall include:

-Verification that reasonable efforts have been undertaken to provide notice in writing to all landowners within one (1) mile of the proposed wind energy siting and facility, to the military installation commander of the commander’s designee, to military installation commander of the commander’s designees, federal, state, and local departments utilizing airspace above, to the WYDOT District Engineer, and to all cities and towns located within twenty (20) miles of the proposed wind energy siting and facility.
+Verification that reasonable efforts have been undertaken to provide notice in writing to all landowners within five (5) miles of the proposed WECS, to the military installation commander of the commander’s designee, to military installation commander of the commander’s designees, federal, state, and local departments utilizing airspace above, to the WYDOT District Engineer, and to all cities and towns located within twenty (20) miles of the proposed wind energy siting and facility.

 Notices shall include a general description of the WECS Project including its location, projected number and capacity, likely routes of ingress and egress, other related facility locations, and the likely location of electric transmission.

 Notice shall be provided to the record owners and claimants of mineral rights located on or under the lands where the proposed WECS Project will be constructed.
 Notice shall include the location of the proposed WECS Project and underground wiring.
-Notice may be made by publication.
+Notice shall be made by certified mail return receipt requested.
 The certification of notice shall be submitted with the application and shall comply with all standards and requirements adopted by the Wyoming Industrial Siting Council.

 Notice shall include a summary of the proposed WECS Project, invite the public to submit comments and identify the time, date, and location of the hearing.

-Affidavit of Publication to certify that that notices of the proposed WECS Project have been published in a newspaper of general circulation at least twenty (20) days prior to the public hearing and included the applicant’s name and contact information, a general summary/description of the project, place, date and time of the public hearings, and an invitation to attend public hearings and/or submit written comments to the Planning Office.
+Affidavit of Publication to certify that that notices of the proposed WECS Project have been published in a newspaper of general circulation at least twenty (20) days prior to the public hearing and included the applicant(s), Parent Company, owner(s), or operator(s) name and contact information, a general summary/description of the project, place, date and time of the public hearings, and an invitation to attend public hearings and/or submit written comments to the Planning Office.
 Failure of the applicant to provide for the Affidavit of Publication for such notice(s) may, result in removal of the application from the Planning and Zoning Commission and Board of County Commissioners agenda and cancellation of public hearings.

 The name(s), address(es), and contact number(s) of the applicant(s), owner(s) and operator(s), and all property owner(s);.